ajaynair/karam/README.md

 Laborers stand near railways and other known locations so that contractors can go there and get access to them

 # **Idea**
-A web platform where laborers can find contracts from contractors and vice versa.
+A web platform where contractors can find laborers easily using a mobile applicatio .

 # **Required attributes**
 * Cheap